goshhhy/witchburr/readme.md

 witchburr is also very slightly simpler on account of not having to account for windows or macOS as target platforms. it is actively tested on Linux. if it does not work on FreeBSD this is a bug, please report it.

+witchburr is currently incomplete and missing many opcodes.

 license
 =======